confluentinc/ksql/design-proposals/klip-52-bytes-data-type-support.md

 The following UDFs will be added:

-* `to_bytes(string, encoding)` - this will convert a STRING value to BYTES in the specified encoding.
+* `to_bytes(string, encoding)` - this will convert a STRING value in the specified encoding to BYTES.
 The accepted encoders are `hex`, `utf8`, `ascii`, and `base64`.
 * `from_bytes(bytes, encoding)` - this will convert a BYTES value to STRING in the specified encoding.
 The accepted encoders are `hex`, `utf8`, `ascii`, and `base64`.